-Disposing the Waste
+Disposing of the Waste

-Carrying biodegradable bags is the smartest solution for it.
-You can litter the bags wherever you find trash receptacles or bury them in the ground, minimum 100 yards away from the water body and at least 6 inches deep.
-These special bags use a chemical power to convert urine into solid waste.
+Carrying biodegradable bags is the smartest solution for this task.
+You can throw away the bags wherever you find trash receptacles or bury them in the ground.
+If you do hide your bags of poo, then do it a minimum of 100 yards away from any body of water and at least 6 inches deep.
+These unique bags use a chemical power to convert urine into solid waste.

 Ease of Use

 Ease of use is another vital feature to consider while shopping for a reliable portable toilet within your budget.
 While RVs and boats have a select area for portable toilets, open locations require you to set up the toilet each time you use it.
 The mobile toilet components are assembled and disassembled in a couple of minutes.

 You will require a bigger toilet if you’re a group and traveling for an extended period.
 If it’s going to be used for a family get together or a bonfire with a small group of friends in the outskirts, a small portable toilet will suffice.
 Whatever the size is, having a durable construction is of paramount importance for any toilet.

 You wouldn’t want the toilet to collapse with you on it.
 Therefore, take careful note of the weight capacity of the model you’re planning purchase.
 Don’t buy a model that sits too low to the ground.
 Folks with knee problems and senior citizens will not have a comfortable experience unless the seat height is at par with a standard chair height.